nixworks/public/news/2009/05/20/index.md

 ## [2009-05-20](/news/2009/05/20/index.md)

 ### [ The United Kingdom's House of Lords suspends Thomas Taylor and Peter Truscott until November for misconduct. ](/news/2009/05/20/the-united-kingdom-s-house-of-lords-suspends-thomas-taylor-and-peter-truscott-until-november-for-misconduct.md)
-_Context: Britain, House of Lords, Peter Truscott, Thomas Taylor, misconduct, suspends_
+_Context: House of Lords, Peter Truscott, Thomas Taylor, United Kingdom, misconduct, suspends_

 ### [ South East Queensland, Australia, is declared a natural disaster zone, following flooding. ](/news/2009/05/20/south-east-queensland-australia-is-declared-a-natural-disaster-zone-following-flooding.md)
 Flood-hit south-east Queensland has been declared a natural disaster zone after the death of a man on the Gold Coast this afternoon.